Fortress of Luxembourg: French Revolution and Prussian garrison

 After an 11-month blockade, the city of Luxembourg was taken by French Revolutionary troops in 1795.
-The Duchy of Luxembourg was now integrated as the "Département des Forêts" into the French Republic and later the French Empire.
-In 1815, after Napoleon's final defeat, the Congress of Vienna elevated Luxembourg to a Grand Duchy, now ruled in personal union by the King of the Netherlands.
-At the same time, Luxembourg became a member of the German Confederation, and the Luxembourgish fortress became a "federal fortress".
-To this effect, the Dutch King-Grand Duke essentially agreed to share responsibility for the fortress with Prussia, one of two major German powers.
-While the Dutch King remained fully sovereign, Prussia received the right to appoint the fortress governor, and the garrison would be made up of 1/4 Dutch troops and 3/4 Prussian troops.
-As a result, until 1867 around 4,000 Prussian officers, NCOs and men were stationed amongst a community of about 10,000 civilian residents.
-The fortress had already been garrisoned by Prussia since 8 July 1814, before the Congress of Vienna.
+Subsequently, the Duchy of Luxembourg was integrated into the French Republic and later the French Empire as the "Département des Forêts".
+In the aftermath of Napoleon's final defeat in 1815, the Congress of Vienna elevated Luxembourg to a Grand Duchy, now ruled in personal union by the King of the Netherlands.
+Simultaneously, Luxembourg became a member of the German Confederation, and the fortress became a "federal fortress".
+To this end, the Dutch King-Grand Duke agreed to share responsibility for the fortress with Prussia, one of two major German powers.
+While the Dutch King remained fully sovereign, Prussia received the right to appoint the fortress governor.
+The garrison would be made up of one-quarter Dutch troops and three-quarters Prussian troops.
+As a result, until 1867, around 4,000 Prussian officers, NCOs and men were stationed amongst a community of about 10,000 civilian residents.
+Notably, the fortress had already been garrisoned by Prussia since 8 July 1814, before the Congress of Vienna.

 The Prussians modernised the existing defences and added yet more advance forts, Fort Wedell and Fort Dumoulin.
-There were even plans to build a fourth line of defences, several kilometres from the city, to keep potential attackers even further at bay.
-This was not to take place, however.
+There were even plans to build a fourth line of defences several kilometres from the city, to keep potential attackers even further at bay.
+However, this was never implemented due to the demolition of the fortress in 1867 (see below).